How much money you need to buy a home in Portland

 Our preferred lender, Willamette Valley Bank, is local to Portland.
 Local banks are much more nimble and better connected to community decision-makers than national chain banks.

-Our go-to guy at Willamette Valley Bank is Addison Nett.
+Our go-to guy at Finance of America Mortgage is Addison Nett.

 He can get loans approved by the bank and accepted by the seller’s agent faster than lenders at most large banks.
 No matter if you’re buying for the first time, buying after renting, or selling your house elsewhere, the process is almost always much faster when you go local.

-Many out-of-state loans handled by Willamette Valley Bank, are what are called “same-day close” loans.
+Many out-of-state loans handled by FOA Mortgage, are what are called “same-day close” loans.
 This means that the proceeds from the house that you’re selling go towards buying the new house and it all happens on the very same day.
 Having a same-day close means that you won’t need to pony-up the cash for the new house while waiting for the transaction to go through on your sold house.